 ALTER DATABASE nuxeo COLLATE French_CS_AS

-If you get database error related to rights issue, you can set it as a single user owner:
+If you get database error related to rights issues, you can set it as a single user owner:

 ALTER DATABASE nuxeo SET SINGLE_USER WITH ROLLBACK IMMEDIATE GO ALTER DATABASE nuxeo COLLATE French_CS_AS GO ALTER DATABASE nuxeo SET MULTI_USER

-To prevent locking and deadlocking problems you need to enable the row versioning-based isolation levels.
-With row versioning readers do not block other readers or writers accessing the same data.
+To prevent locking and deadlocking problems, you need to enable the row versioning-based isolation levels.
+With row versioning, readers do not prevent other readers or writers from accessing the same data.
 Similarly, the writers do not block readers.
 However, writers will block each other.
 Whenever a transaction is started, Nuxeo adds a